peterhinch/micropython-nano-gui/DRIVERS.md

     spi.init(baudrate=10_000_000)
 ```

 The ILI9486 class uses 4-bit color to conserve RAM.
-Even with this adaptation
+See
-the buffer size is 76.85KiB.
-See [Color handling](./DRIVERS.md#11-color-handling)
+[Color handling](./DRIVERS.md#11-color-handling) for the implications of 4-bit
-for details of the implications of 4-bit color.
-On the Pico with the display
+color.
+On the Pico with the display driver loaded there was 85KiB free RAM
-driver loaded there was 85KiB free RAM running `nano-gui` but `micro-gui` ran
+running `nano-gui`.
+To run `micro-gui` it was necessary to run the GUI as
-out of RAM..
+frozen bytecode, when it ran with 75K of free RAM.

 The driver uses the `micropython.viper` decorator.
 If your platform does not
 support this, the Viper code will need to be rewritten with a substantial hit